angelxz/EBIGU/README.md

 ## Installation

-You can either just clone the source code or download the binaries in from the repo
+You can either just clone the source code or download a compiled version [here](compiled/)

 ## Contributing
 I am 100% open for any ideas and contibutions :D